mindaptiv/Ellen/README.md

 # Ellen
-Grabs system and user information in an Ubuntu context
+Grabs system and user information in a Linux context